-CPS is offering this alternative form of support by telephone and face-to-face video conferencing to currently enrolled university students who meet the eligibility criteria for telehealth services.
-For telehealth services through video conferencing, CPS is using the encrypted version of Zoom and/or doxy.me.
+CPS offers this alternative form of support by telephone and face-to-face video conferencing to currently enrolled university students who meet the eligibility criteria for telehealth services.
+For telehealth services through video conferencing, CPS uses the encrypted version of Zoom.
 If you do not already have a personal account that you do not share with someone else, please sign up for one.
 Sign in to your account at least 5 minutes before the start time of your appointment.
-You are responsible for initiating the connection with the CPS staff member at the time of your session using the link sent to you through your University e-mail.
+You are responsible for initiating the connection with the CPS staff member at your session time using the link sent to you through your University email.

 Please remember that telehealth and remote consultation services may not be as complete as face-to-face services.
-It is possible that this alternative form of counseling may change the dynamics of what might have been established in face-to-face counseling.
+This form of counseling may change the dynamics of what might have been established in face-to-face counseling.
 Also, it is important to note that video conferencing might have temporary voice distortions or disruptions in video quality.